 The next day in Vik, we didn’t really have any solid plans except for an ‘Icelandic beach day’ at Reynisfjara black sand beach which felt absolutely fantastic.
 On this trip already we’d seen the fire and ice side of Iceland fully from visiting an erupting volcano just a few days before and then visiting the … Continue Reading

 The next day at The Retreat at The Blue Lagoon, we started off with a relaxing swim, then breakfast and a determination to hike to the amazing viewpoint of the newly erupting Meradalir volcano.
-If you remember in this post here we had actually done this hike but ended up at a not-so-ideal viewpoint of … Continue Reading
+The Retreat at The Blue Lagoon is perfectly placed in Iceland, as it’s really close to the current eruption sites.
+If … Continue Reading

 Iceland is a totally beautiful country to explore!
 There are heaps of the best places to see all across the country; from these active volcanic sites, the best Icelandic hikes, to incredible towns and even an ice cave tour in Iceland that is deep within the glaciers.
 The natural beauty of Iceland is just spectacular. … Continue Reading